Dresden is a city of music and the arts.

 - 20. Elbe river

-- Dresden Neustadt (New Town)
+- Things to do in Dresden Neustadt (New Town), Germany

 A city square that is pure Baroque, framed by the Residenzschloss (Dresden’s Royal Palace), the Zwinger, the Semperoper Opera House and the Hofkirche (Catholic Cathedral), Theaterplatz is the best place to survey the splendor of Old Dresden at a glance.
 On this historic walking tour, this square will soon be your familiar grounds.